tvardy/intercourse-api/README.md

 I faced too many "slip of a tongue" moments while working with male co-developers.

-So many times some of us accidentally mentioned "the stapon endpoint" (instead on "bootstrap"... don't ask we why... we're Poles).
+So many times some of us accidentally mentioned "the stapon endpoint" (instead on "bootstrap"... don't ask me why... we're Poles :joy:).

 So many time I've seen chat messages like `curl -X GET /higheels/on` or `PUT /lipstick/on`